 To be eligible for paid holiday leave, an employee must be in work status or be on approved paid leave status.
 Employees on an unpaid leave of absence will not receive paid holiday leave.

 Paid holiday leave hours are granted based on the percent of a full-time schedule an employee is scheduled to work during the week that the paid holiday occurs, regardless of whether the employee is specifically scheduled to work on the actual day of the week upon which the paid holiday falls.
-Paid holiday hours are granted are prorated based on the percentage of a full-time schedule the employee works.
+Paid holiday hours are granted and are prorated based upon the percentage of a full-time schedule the employee works.

 Each hour of paid holiday leave is paid at an employee’s regular hourly rate during the time upon which the paid holiday occurs.